 During the mating period, the male might present itself holding out their wings, cocking and fanning the tail, and flaring the feathers of the neck and flanks.
 Females are known to crouch in front of their potential mates.

 Gambel’s quail, a gregarious desert bird, is decorated in gray, chestnut, and cream plumage.

 Gambel’s quail’s habitat is mainly thorny and bushy vegetation deserts, including river valleys, creeks, washes, and oak woodlands of the high desert.

 Gambel’s quail live on plants and seeds.
 They also eat leaves, shrubs, grasses, fruits, and prickly pear.
 They mainly depend on fruits in the summer and fall, while they eat insects in the spring session, particularly during their nesting seasons.

 Gambel’s quail are like to be found walking in groups on the ground.
 During their breeding period, these large groups break up and make new groups of mainly juveniles and males.

-Tubers and insects are their main food, but also eat acorns.
+Tubers and insects are their main food, but they also eat acorns.
 Their mating is monogamous.
 However, 60% of the total population is male.
 This leads to one female getting two male partners.
-After mating the female lays and incubates the eggs in various nests to raise the chicks.
+After mating, the female lays and incubates the eggs in various nests to raise the chicks.

-The scaled quail can be found in areas of mostly desert grasslands, scrublands, undisturbed habitats, and parks.
+The scaled quail can be found in desert grasslands, scrublands, undisturbed habitats, and parks.
 They eat mainly seeds, leaves, and fruits from the plants directly.
-Like other quail, their feeding time is the morning and late afternoon.
+Like other quail, their feeding time is in the morning and late afternoon.
 They make their nests on the ground, using cactus, yucca, or small trees.